-Coastal Carolina coach urges football players not to transfer for recruiting benefit: 'we will find you'
+College coach urges players not to transfer for recruiting benefit: 'We will find you'

 Coastal Carolina recruiting coordinator Cory Bailey, previously the head coach at Division II Assumption College, took to Twitter to offer his personal reaction to the growing number of teens who are transferring for their final or penultimate seasons of football, largely in an attempt to gain greater exposure.
 Bailey’s take?
 Just don’t do it.

 The message is simple: Just take care of business wherever life has placed you, and everything else will work out.
-It’s probably over simplistic, and certainly not foolproof, but there’s a definite degree of truth to it.
+It’s probably over-simplistic, and certainly not foolproof, but there’s a definite degree of truth to it.
 Even players on teams that go winless occasionally land with Power 5 programs if their performance is strong enough.

 After all, the stats don’t lie.
-Worth ethic, performance on the field and in the classroom, and personality will combine to get one attention eventually, provided the faith is there to stick with the plan.
+Worth ethic, performance on the field and in the classroom, and personality will combine to get attention eventually, provided the faith is there to stick with the plan.